Your Resources Are Limited

 1 - Most people can only survive 3 hours in extreme weather without shelter -- Build a Temporary Shelter and start a fire to heat, cook, purify, boost moral

 2 - Most people can go about 3 days without water before dehydration sets in and organs shut down.
-Ideally, drink 1 gallon of water per day -- Find, or make, Fresh Water
+Ideally, drink 1 gallon of water per day -- Find, Collect or Make Fresh Water

 3 - Most people can go about 3 weeks without food before physical troubles set in -- Hunt, Fish or Gather Food.